|All the Right Moves||All the Right Moves||Ali Anari||2017-11-17T06:00:00Z||tierra-grande||Demography|

 Texas draws more movers from other countries, Puerto Rico, and U.S. islands than the U.S. does.
 These movers accounted for 0.9 percent of Texas' population in 2016 compared with 0.7 percent for the U.S. (Table 1 and Figure 8).
 International migration rates for both the state and the nation trended downward in the GR, then upward after the recovery.

 Texas mobility also includes those leaving Texas and moving to other states or countries.
 In 2015, 445,925 moved from Texas to other states and Puerto Rico.
 As a percentage of the state's population, out-migrants accounted for 2 percent in 2006, then trended downward in the GR to 1.6 percent in 2015 (Figure 9).
 Data for Texans who moved to other countries are not available because Census surveys are administered only in the U.S.

 Table 2 shows the number of movers to and from Texas in 2015 and net movers (movers to Texas minus movers from Texas).
 There were 65,546 movers from California to Texas and 41,713 movers from Texas to California, ranking the Golden State first in Texas net migration with positive 23,833 net movers.
 New York, Louisiana, and Illinois were next.
-Sixteen states had negative net migration, including Washington, Arkansas, Oklahoma, North Dakota, and Colorado.
+Texas had negative net migration with sixteen states including Washington, Arkansas, Oklahoma, North Dakota, and Colorado.

 Mobility in Texas Metropolitan Areas